COSC-499-W2025/capstone-project-team-2/README.md

 **Key Components:**

 - **Frontend (Presentation Layer)**: Built using DearPyGui or FreeSimpleGUI, the frontend provides a simple and interactive interface for users to upload files, view metadata, and interact with the application’s features.
-- **Backend (Application Layer)**: Handles file parsing, validation, and metadata extraction using os, shutil, zipfile, and pymdeco.
+- **Backend (Application Layer)**: Handles file parsing, validation, and metadata extraction using os, shutil, zipfile, and mimetypes.
 Implements logic for ranking projects, summarizing results, and managing errors.
 Click may optionally support a CLI version of the app.
 - **Database Layer**: SQLite is used to store extracted metadata, configuration details, and logs during local development and testing.
 - **External Services**: GitHub Actions supports CI/CD for automated testing and updates.
 Optional APIs may enhance metadata extraction or external integrations.